collapsed-stacks/startups/questions/12245/personal-money-into-business-loan-or-shares.md

 - posted by: [Pablo Rivera - Yelluw](https://stackexchange.com/users/12380190/pablo-rivera-yelluw) on 2017-11-29
 - score: 0

-<p>Loans have to pay out interest but have a set duration.
+Loans have to pay out interest but have a set duration.
 Say, you will pay $500 for 60 months at 10%.
-You know how much it will cost and can adjust to that.</p>
+You know how much it will cost and can adjust to that.

-<p>Shares are forever and give their holders rights.
+Shares are forever and give their holders rights.
 This brings a whole set of additional issues.
 Are you willing to deal with any potential issues related to shareholders?
-Are you planning on paying a dividend soon?</p>
+Are you planning on paying a dividend soon?